ihebski/ioc_extractor/README.md

   <img src="https://static1.cbrimages.com/wordpress/wp-content/uploads/2020/05/anime-eye-abilities-featured-image.jpg" heigh="150px"/>
 </p>

-**IOC extractor is a mini web application to parse CTI PDF report and extract possible IOC's per page, This will reduce the work and effort realized by CTI analyst to go through long documents.**
+**IOC extractor is a mini web application to parse CTI PDF reports and extract possible IOC's per page.
+This will reduce the work and effort realized by CTI analysts to go through long documents.**

 - [x] Project in progress